Custom ROM List

 A LineageOS-based ROM that claims to be rich featured, privacy focused, and fully independent from Google (check 16/3/2023 update because this point got removed).
 Unfortunately, the developers made these claims without being able to actually fulfill them reliably, so here they are - another one to definitely avoid.

-My initial impressions about LibreMobileOS :
+My impressions about LibreMobileOS :

 Advantages: